Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Methods

 \subsection{Identification}

-We appeal to the following causal assumptions to identify $\psi$ from our observed data: the stable unit treatment value assumption (SUTVA), no unmeasured confounding given the true covariates and outcome values, and no anticipatory treatment effects.
+We appeal to the following causal assumptions to identify $\psi_0$ from our observed data: the stable unit treatment value assumption (SUTVA), no unmeasured confounding given the true covariates, and no anticipatory treatment effects.
 We also invoke parametric assumptions to model the measurement error and to express our estimand in terms of parameters from a linear model.
-We conclude by using ideas from the ``regression-calibration'' literature (\cite{gleser1992importance}) to ensure that identifying our target estimand is possible given auxiliary data on the measurement error covariance matrix.
+We conclude by using ideas from the ``regression-calibration'' literature (see, e.g., \cite{gleser1992importance}) to ensure that identifying our target estimand is possible given auxiliary data on the measurement error covariance matrix.

 We first assume the SUTVA at the CPUMA level.
 Assuming the SUTVA has two implications for our analysis: first, that there is only one version of treatment; second, that each unit's potential outcome only depends on its treatment assignment.
 We discussed potential violations of the first implication previously when considering how to reduce Medicaid expansion to a binary treatment.
 The second implication could be violated if one CPUMA's expansion decision affected uninsurance rates in another CPUMA (see, e.g., \cite{frean2017premium}).
 On the other hand, our assumption allows for interference among individuals living within CPUMAs and is therefore weaker than assuming no interference among any individuals.
 Further addressing this is beyond the scope of this paper.